Connect with us

 Community of interest generally repairs to a common interest of a class of people within a space or without defined space.
 It may be equated to a movement; social, political, environmental etc. without a compulsory membership.
 The level of participation in the activities of the community is undefined as some people may be very active, some proactive and others even inactive.
 Such communities may legally bound or even illegal depending on the “w” question (what, why, where and for whom) response.
 There are certain things you have to consider when thinking about your community of interest such as the people you have to meet, see, speak to, email, share information or phone on regular bases.
 What is your contribution to such relationship, what do you benefit from the contacts and finally, for how long have you been part of the group.
 A critical assessment of this point may be an instigator of the performance level of an individual.

-See also The Significance Of Transportation System In Tourism Industries In Nigeria
+See also The Roles Of Government Agencies In The Development Of Tourism Industry In Nigeria

 1.6 Intentional Community